From Customers to Ambassadors: How to Get Your Customers to Bring You More Customers

 Reactivation of Inactive Clients:

-We detect customers who have not bought in X months and launch reactivation campaigns.
+We detect customers who have not purchased in 60-90 days and launch a reactivation sequence.
+The 15-20% comes back with the right incentive.

 Who Needs to Improve their Loyalty Strategy?